 in which the ITU-T sector can work on its agreed priorities and activities,

-which are consistent with the ITU's strategic and financial plans based on resource-based management techniques.
+which is consistent with the ITU's strategic and financial plans based on resource-based management techniques.

-Therefore, this Contribution specifies principles to be applied when reviewing the existing ITU-T structure, cooperation between ITU-T internal groups and with other standards bodies as well as ITU-T working methods and procedures
+Therefore, this contribution specifies principles to be applied when reviewing the existing ITU-T structure, the cooperation between ITU-T groups and with other standards bodies as well as the ITU-T working methods and procedures

-Detailed proposals can be found in the Annexes to this Contribution.
+Detailed proposals can be found in the Addenda to this contribution.